dfolio/pandoc-df-thesis-template/Readme.md

 The (modified) markdown sources of your dissertation should be placed in the `_md/` directory.
 The following rules are considered:

-- `0X_filename.md`: with `X` a digit, considered as contents to be placed before the body, such as “Acknowledgment”, “Preface”...;
+- `0X_filename.md`: with `X` a digit, considered as contents 'front matter' of the dissertation to be placed before the mainmatter, such as  “Title page”, “Preface”, “Acknowledgment”...;
-- `[1-8]X_filename.md`: the main body contents, classically split in parts, chapters and/or sections;
+- `[1-8]X_filename.md`: the main matter contents, classically split in parts, chapters and/or sections;
-- `9X_filename.md`: with `X` a digit, considered as contents to be placed after the body, e.g. “References”, “Glossaries”...;
+- `9X_filename.md`: with `X` a digit, considered as contents 'back matter' to be placed after the main matter, e.g. “Epilogue”, “References”, “Glossaries”...;

 If you have a very _big_ dissertation, you may have more than one `X` digit, but it is important to be consistent for all the filenames' definition.

+> #### Notice
+> At this time the 'appendices' are included in the 'main matter'.
+> Later this should be placed in the 'back matter' to be consistent with “official
+> ” book parts layout

 ### `_data/`